(12/10/02)

 Bruce : Others just write the number and ex date

-Bruce : also currently there is a four digit number that is being asked for on the back
+Bruce : also currently there is a four digit number that is being asked for on

 Bruce : be sure to get that too.